 The lawyers expressed concern that having Coakley’s office handle responsibility for the wider probe could raise conflict-of-interest questions, since the attorney general prosecutes drug cases and has represented the drug lab in past legal proceedings.

 Brad Puffer, a spokesman for the attorney general, said in a statement that the office was surprised by the request for an independent investigator.
-He said the attorney general, who was reviewing the letter, had been working with defense attorneys for weeks to assure a "fair, complete and transparent investigation into the broader issues at the lab."

 Martin Healy, chief legal counsel for the state bar association, said the request was not meant as a criticism of Coakley or her office.